aferg44/csc1254-sp2016/info/faq.rst

    common to C, C#, Java, PHP, and other languages that bear similarities.
    This way if my students want to learn another language, they will already have a foundation in it.
-Those wanting to specialize in C++ particulars will be equipped to do so.
+Those wanting to specialize in C++ particulars would be prepared to do so.